Sir Edward Mosley, 2nd Baronet

-Sir Edward Mosley, 2nd Baronet (1639 - 14 October 1665) of Hulme, Lancashire was an English politician who sat in the House of Commons from 1661 to 1665.
+Sir Edward Mosley, 2nd Baronet (1639 – 14 October 1665), of Hulme, Lancashire, was an English politician who sat in the House of Commons from 1661 to 1665.

-Mosley was the son of Sir Edward Mosley, 1st Baronet of Rolleston, Staffordshire.
+Mosley was the son of Sir Edward Mosley, 1st Baronet, of Rolleston, Staffordshire.
 He matriculated at Brasenose College, Oxford, on 28 March 1655.
-He succeeded to the baronetcy on the death of his father in December 1657, inheriting his Rolleston and Hough End, Lancashire estates.
+He succeeded to the baronetcy on the death of his father in December 1657, inheriting his Rolleston and Hough End estates in Lancashire.
 He was pricked Sheriff of Lancashire in November 1660 but was replaced by December 1660.

 In 1661, Mosley was elected Member of Parliament for Mitchell, sitting until his death.
 The same year he purchased the estate of Hulme, now in Manchester.

 Mosley died at Hough End and was buried at Didsbury on 21 October 1665, and the Baronetcy became extinct.